top of page

 Development & Creation Space

-The Intrepid Studio space is available to the artist during their two-part studio residency periods during daytime hours, evenings, and weekends.
+The Intrepid Studio space is available to the artist during their studio residency during daytime hours, evenings, and weekends.
 Participants will be asked to arrange a schedule of times they will be in the space at the start of the residency, which can then be updated throughout the month if needed.

 Mentorship